 Common Types of Evaporation Sources

-Evaporation sources are components used in the process of physical vapor deposition (PVD), a technique used to deposit thin films of material onto a substrate.
+Evaporation sources serve as critical components used in physical vapor deposition (PVD), a technique used to deposit thin films of material onto a substrate.

 Standard boat sources, resistive heating elements that hold material, encompass a large selection of evaporation sources and are made from molybdenum, tantalum, and tungsten sheet.
-However, filament sources, made from tungsten wire, are another major type of evaporation source.
+Filament sources, constructed from tungsten wire, also constitute another major class of evaporation sources.

 About Filament Sources